-- If you prefer a more private experience, here is our pick of some of the best Airbnbs in Coffs Harbour:
+- If you prefer a more private experience, here is our pick of some of the best holiday homes in Coffs Harbour:

 This sleepy coastal town is best known for its Yamba prawns and surfing breaks and is another popular holiday destination.